nnstanusic/si-units/README.md

  *  Some newly generated types can be infered e.g `si::meter / si::second / si::second * si::kilo_gram -> si::newton`

 ## Installation
 To use this library, simply download the header files and include them in your C++ project.
-You can then use the classes and functions provided in the library to perform calculations with SI units.

 ## Usage
 Here's an example of how to use the library to calculate the velocity of an object: